-The death toll from the partial collapse of Champlain Towers South in Surfside, Florida, on Thursday has reached 11, Miami-Dade Mayor Daniella Levine Cava said on Monday.
+The death toll from the partial collapse of the 12-storey Champlain Towers South in Surfside, Florida, on Thursday has reached 11, Miami-Dade Mayor Daniella Levine Cava said late Monday.

 Rescue crews are working around the clock, sifting through the rubble for signs of life, even as hopes of finding more survivors grow dimmer by the hour.

-Nearby Miami Beach cancelled its fireworks show and festival for the July 4 holiday "out of respect for the families and victims affected".
+Nearby Miami Beach cancelled its fireworks show and festival for the July 4 holiday "out of respect for the families and victims affected", the city announced.

 Emergency responders from Miami Beach have been sent to help with rescue efforts in Surfside, the Miami Beach government said.

-National Public Radio (NPR) said a town inspector had reassured residents in 2018 that the 12-storey Surfside condominium was in "very good shape" a month after an engineer said the high-rise had suffered major structural damage that required repair.
+A report from National Public Radio released on Friday stated that a town inspector had reassured residents in 2018 that the Surfside condominium building was in "very good shape" a month after an engineer said that the high-rise had suffered major structural damage that required repair.

-A 2018 report by structural engineering firm Morabito Consultants found serious concrete deterioration in the underground garage, as well as major structural damage in the concrete slab beneath the pool deck.
+The 2018 report prepared by an engineering firm employed by the condominium building found serious concrete deterioration in the underground parking garage as well as major structural damage in the concrete slab beneath the pool deck.

-The company said the deterioration would "expand exponentially" if it was not repaired in the near future.
+The engineer, Frank Morabito, said that the deterioration would "expand exponentially" if it was not repaired in the near future.

 But Ross Prieto, a Surfside inspector who had reviewed the report, met residents the following month and assured them the building was safe, said the minutes of the meeting first obtained by NPR.

-Mr Prieto is no longer employed by Surfside.
+Mr Prieto is no longer employed by Surfside, NPR reported.

 The cause of the collapse remains under investigation.